Contrast-Security-OSS/docs/content/admin/org_settings/SSO.md

 * Once successfully tested, click **Finish**.
 * Open a **new** browser window, Private Browsing Session or Incognito window and attempt the SSO login with your account.
 If you are unsuccessful, go back to the browser where you are still logged in and disable SSO for the Organization, then contact Support.

->**NOTE:** Should you need to edit your SSO configuration later, you may do so inline within the Single Sign-On tab.
+>**Note:** Should you need to edit your SSO configuration later, you may do so inline within the Single Sign-On tab.

 To return the organization back to the default configuration, simply select **Revert to Contrast-Managed Authentication** and confirm.
 These settings are controlled by the Contrast SuperAdmin and no configuration is necessary.